rach-solo/Rachel-Solomon/homework1/README.md

 - Traditional KYC requirements for obtaining a loan from a financial institution pose significant prohibitive obsticles to many and are thus financially exclusive.

-- MakerDAO serves as a proof of concept, suggesting how defi can addresses this problem by allowing anyone to anonymously take out a loan.
+- MakerDAO serves as a proof of concept, suggesting how defi can addresses this problem by allowing anyone to anonymously take out a loan through a transparent protocol that is not subject to one centralc authority.

 - The use cases for Dia are currently limited mostly to acting as margin or leverage in sophisticated cryto trading strategies.